bcrowell/dorcas/README.md

 of the alphabet in the seed font.
 The user can fiddle with cluster_threshold if desired.
 They then delete any swatches that look wrong, and possibly hand edit any glitches or flyspecks.
 If the wrong swatches are being matched to the seed font, this can be fixed on the next pass using prefer_cluster.
+If matches aren't being found at all, use force_location.

 3. Iteration: Continue the process.
 Any letter for which we already have a good-enough swatch is matched to the swatch, not to the seed font.